-At Stewart, Murray and Associates Law Group, our qualified and experienced team understands the laws around misdemeanor charges and will work to support you throughout your case.
+At SMT Legal, our qualified and experienced team understands the laws around misdemeanor charges and will work to support you throughout your case.
 We will work to organize a successful defense strategy around you when you need a misdemeanor charges attorney.

 What Can Happen?